Create a beautiful centerpiece of whole fruit and vegetables for the holidays.

-As we approach the holiday season, millions of families nationwide will be hosting or attending Thanksgiving and Christmas dinners with a full table graced with a floral centerpiece – one that will soon wilt and be thrown away.
+As we approach the holiday season, millions of families will be changing the way they celebrate.
+Imagine a full table graced with a floral centerpiece – one that will soon wilt and be thrown away.
 Yet for millions of other families who rely on food pantries to help feed their family, a holiday is just another day struggling to get food on the table.

 What if your beautiful centerpiece could help your neighbors in need?
 A simple solution is to replace the flowers with fresh fruit and vegetables.
 The AmpleHarvest.org “Centerpieces for Pantries” initiative helps people share what they’ve been thankful for with those who are not quite as lucky.
 Harvested from your garden or purchased from a farmers market or store, fresh food adds lots of color and character and fragrance to the table.

 You can be as creative as you want with the arrangement or even have your kids contribute to the dinner by letting them create it using whole fruit and vegetables.
 It also might be a fun way to introduce your kids to “exotic” food such as kiwi, eggplant, and papaya.

 We’ve got you covered with budget-friendly DIY step-by-step directions available from The Prudent Garden.